yosrym93/kwikker-backend/docs/source/notification.rst

 Routes
 ------
-The routes modules contains the API endpoints of the notification.
+The routes modules contains the API endpoints of the notifications.

 .. automodule:: notifications.routes